nix-community/nix-eval-jobs/README.md

   --arg                  Pass the value *expr* as the argument *name* to Nix functions.
   --argstr               Pass the string *string* as the argument *name* to Nix functions.
   --check-cache-status   Check if the derivations are present locally or in any configured substituters (i.e. binary cache).
-The information will be exposed in the `isCached` field of the JSON output.
+The information will be exposed in the `cacheStatus` field of the JSON output.
   --debug                Set the logging verbosity level to 'debug'.
   --eval-store
             The [URL of the Nix store](@docroot@/command-ref/new-cli/nix3-help-stores.md#store-url-format)